Martin's Conjecture in the Enumeration Degrees: A Non-Uniformly Invariant Function

 \section{A Non-Uniformly Invariant Function}

 A point of interest around Martin's Conjecture is the dividing line between uniformly and non-uniformly $T$-invariant functions (on a cone).
 Early on, Steel conjectured that, under $AD$, they are exactly the same \cite{steelClassificationJumpOperators1982}.
 Steel's conjecture remains open and a positive result implies Martin's Conjecture.
 An unexpected consequence of \hyperref[thm:locumc]{Theorem~\ref{thm:locumc}} is that Steel's conjecture fails for $e$-invariant functions.
-Notably, the example that we will construct works in $ZF$ and comes from \emph{Kalimullin pairs}, a technical tool generalizing semicomputable sets that has been repeatedly used to obtain definability results in the enumeration degrees \cite{kalimullin2003, DefinabilityTot2016, GANCHEV_KALIMULLIN_MILLER_SOSKOVA_2022}.
+Notably, we will construct a Borel example using the notion of \emph{Kalimullin pair}, a technical tool generalizing semicomputable sets that has been repeatedly used to obtain definability results in the enumeration degrees \cite{kalimullin2003, DefinabilityTot2016, GANCHEV_KALIMULLIN_MILLER_SOSKOVA_2022}.